 Benefits:

-- Context-aware completions: It prioritizes the most likely correct completion based on your current code context.
+- Context-aware completions: It prioritizes the most likely correct completion based on your code context.

 - Member recommendations: It suggests the most relevant API members (methods, properties) you should probably use.